 Well, this depends on what you want and how much you want to spend.
 As anyone who has tried wearing a plastic bin bag as an emergency waterproof jacket will know, stopping the rain is easy, dealing with the moisture from your perspiration is much more difficult.
-If you are working hard climbing a hill your clothing can still end up being soaked with sweat.
+If you are working hard climbing a hill, your clothing can still end up being soaked with perspiration.
 Hence it is necessary to have a breathable waterproof fabric which allows water vapour to pass through it.
 This is possible because a water vapour molecule is many thousands of times smaller than the smallest water droplet.
 So, rainwater can be kept out whilst water vapour from perspiration can escape through microscopic holes in the fabric.

 So then, what about the waterproof layer itself?
 Well, before covering that there are three things that need explaining:

-So then, regarding the waterproof layer, for the majority of cases, there is a choice between a polyurethane layer which is coated on the fabric or an ePTFE membrane which is laminated to the material.
+So then, regarding the waterproof breathable layer, for the majority of cases, there is a choice between a polyurethane layer which is coated on the fabric or an ePTFE membrane which is laminated to the material.
 Polyurethane (PU) keeps out the water and allows a reasonable level of breathability.
-The hydrostatic head for PU varies between about 5,000 mm or 5m and 20,000 mm (20 m).
+The hydrostatic head for a polyurethane layer varies between about 5,000 mm or 5m and 20,000 mm (20 m).
 The breathability for PU ranges from around 5000 g/sqm/24hrs MVTR to 20,000 g/sqm/24hrs.
 Alternatively, there are a wide range of ePTFE membranes.

 Poly Tetra Fluoro Ethylene (PTFE ) was first developed by NASA for the space programme and is used in none stick frying pans and for plumbers sealing tape.
 Then some brain box at Gore had the idea of expanding it, so the e stands for expanded giving expanded PolyTetraFluoroEthylene (ePTFE).
 They expanded it to give lots of microscopic holes through which water vapour could pass whilst keeping out the much larger rain droplets.
-Gore-Tex was first introduced in 1978 and they have been developing and improving it ever since.
+The first Gore-Tex membrane was introduced in 1978 and they have been developing and improving it ever since.
 Their original patent has long since expired so now there are many competitors to Gore-Tex such as eVent.
 Also, some jacket manufacturers have their own version of an ePTFE membrane.

 There are some technical variations between the different membranes owing to the need to protect the microscopic holes from being blocked by dirt and body oils.
 For example Gore-Tex use a very thin layer of polyurethane (PU) which repels oils (i.e its oleophobic).
 This also stops the wind completely and is responsible for the very high hydrostatic head of 30 m which is achieved in some versions of Gore-Tex.
 However, the downside is that the PU layer reduces breathability.
 Hence some fabrics such as eVent are more breathable than standard Gore-Tex but need to be cleaned regularly in order to maintain performance because, whilst they are treated to repel body oils, this is not as effective as a thin PU coating.
 Needless to say, there are now numerous versions of Gore-Tex, some of which have very good breathability.
 Full details can be found on the Gore-Tex website, similarly more information is on the eVent website.